Introduction to the Uniting Amendment

 - Provides a strong defense for our country and prevents politicians from waging war for profit or personal gain

-- Prevents discrimination based on sex, gender identity, sexual orientation, genetics, or any other condition not under one's control
+- Prevents discrimination based on sex, gender identity, sexual orientation, race or other genetic attributes, or any other condition not under one's control

 - Protects threatened and endangered species